BrandonBSecure/Virtual-Network-Project-1.0/README.md

 - Update the filebeat-config.yaml file to include ELK-Server private IP on lines 1106 and 1806.
 - Run the playbook
 - Navigate to the Kibana GUI by entering the ELK-Server Public IP into web browser.
-- Observe Kibana welcome screen to verify installation workeded as expected.
+- Observe Kibana welcome screen to verify installation has worked as expected.